sofiahafner/GenderTrouble_LanguageModelAudit/README.md

 - `result_analysis/analysing_criminalisation`: Code for analyzing results from the criminalization probing

 ### Data
-- `data/sex_characteristics.txt`: List of terms related to physical sex characteristics used for probing language models
+- `data/input/sex_characteristics.txt`: List of terms related to physical sex characteristics used for probing language models
-- `data/gender_words.txt`: List of gendered terms for probing associations in language models
+- `data/input/gender_words.txt`: List of gendered terms for probing associations in language models
-- `data/illness.txt`: Terms related to illness and pathology, used for the pathologization analysis
+- `data/input/illness.txt`: Terms related to illness and pathology, used for the pathologization analysis
-- `data/conviction.txt`: Terms related to crime and criminality, used in the criminalization analysis
+- `data/input/conviction.txt`: Terms related to crime and criminality, used in the criminalization analysis

+- `data/output/sex_gender_prompting_output.csv`: FIle containing the output of probing_sex_gender

 ### Visualizations
 - `visualisations/`: Folder containing visuals produced for the research paper and the poster presentation